 He has been a part-time staff at SSSRA since May, 2010 and a Recreation Leader at the Homewood-Flossmoor Park District since September, 2009.
 SSSRA is excited to have Rob as part of the team.

-Due to the generosity of the following foundations, service clubs, and individuals, program expenses for select programs will be covered, and programs fees will be lowered or free for our residents during 2015:
+Due to the generosity of the following foundations, service clubs, and individuals, program expenses for select programs will be covered, and programs fees will be lowered or free for our residents during 2015 and 2016:

 Edmond & Alice Opler Foundation, Oak Lawn, IL